CristianaOD/-Matrix-Project-Snake-Game/README.md

   - The snake does not gradually grow after eating the flashing dots
   - LCD and matrix brightness not working
+  - The on/off option for the sound is not functional

 </details>
 <details>